Phathu87/custom-wordpress-plugins/README.md

 ## Plugins

-- **Plugin 1**: Brief description of the plugin functionality.
+- **PDGrandstore Inventory Plugin**: This plugin automatically syncs WooCommerce inventory from the supplier's XML feed, updating product stock, price, and images.
 - **Plugin 2**: Brief description of the plugin functionality.
 - **Plugin 3**: Brief description of the plugin functionality.

-(Continue adding descriptions for each plugin as you develop them.)
+(Continue adding descriptions for each plugin as I develop them.)

 ## Features